rubyworks/brite/README.md

 * Site layout is 100% user-defined.
 * Can generate files in place, so no "special directories" are required.
-* Alternatively templated routes can customize the site organization.
+* Or templated routes can customize the site organization.
 * Supports multi-format templates via Neapolitan template engine.
-* Supports many markup and templating formats via Malt or Tilt.
+* Which supports many markup and templating formats via Malt or Tilt.

 ## SYNOPSIS